boovius/clarify/business_plan/clarify_one_pager.md

 Clarify is different in that it is a short, focused, and accessible program that teaches a process.
 Once done, it can be replicated throughout one's life.
 It also works off the concept that it is who we are right now which makes us unique and that uniqueness which makes us powerful.
 Finally it is built off the notion that we are never far off from being in line with our true self.
 Most often what we need is a reset and reorientation and then a directed and intentional step forward.
 Followed by another and another and so on.

 For, a sense of fulfillment only can only come from taking creative action in small steps towards a higher goal.
 It is the active construction of one's own life which brings a greater sense of meaning and fulfillment to one's life.

+## Competition
+Many tools look to "transform" people, changing them in some fundamental way away from who they are.
+But we can never escape ourselves, and so Clarify takes a different approach.
+Working with the notion that we are nearly always not far off from where we want to be (which is simply on "track" to where we'd like to go), Clarify utilizes the quite basic but incredibly powerful process of "meaning generation" or connecting intention to vision through action.

 ## Key Concepts